-The change in state and local sources is due to a decrease in student enrollment from the prior year.
-The decrease in instruction is a result of the decrease in student enrollment.
+The change in state and local sources is due to an increase in student enrollment from the prior year.
+The School's enrollment was 325 students, an increase of 35 student or 12% from 2018.
+The increase in instruction is a result of the increase in student enrollment.
 Pupil personnel services increased due to an increase in other support personnel expenses.
-The decrease in school administration is due to a decline in the management fees due to the decline in enrollment.
-Operation of plant increased due to an increase in professional and technical services.
+Operation of plant increased due to an increase in other purchased services.